 traveled by Nichola from Globalmouse Travels

-Islay is foremost famous for its peat-smoked whiskys including many big-name global brands like Bowmore, Ardbeg, and Laphroaig.
-On the island, there are 8 fully functioning whisky distilleries and each offers their own unique distillery tours and experiences.
-Giving 8-days of whisky exploration alone.
+Islay is foremost famous for its peat-smoked whisky including many big-name global brands like Bowmore, Ardbeg, and Laphroaig.
+On the island, there are 8 fully functioning whisky distilleries and each offers its own unique distillery tours and experiences.
+Give 8-days of whisky exploration alone.

 There are is some tourist interests as well away from Islay’s whisky distilleries and the island can be covered on a simple road trip on a short visit including the lighthouses of Islay, the American Monument, and some nice sands at Machir Bay beach.

 Not fussed for whisky?
 Then there is always Islay Wines.
 This is a newly established business on Islay and is the only West Coast winery in Scotland.
 They are also open for free tastings throughout the week.

 traveled by Allan Wilson from It’s Sometimes Sunny in Bangor

 The stunning town of Inveraray in Scotland lies on the banks of Loch Fyne, the picturesque architecture reflecting perfectly in the lake’s still waters.
 This Georgian town centres around the church, jailhouse, and castle, built for the Campbell Clan, and is a spectacular place to visit to get a taste of historic Scottish life.
 If you’re looking for the most beautiful towns in Scotland, don’t miss out on Inveraray.

 Visit the Castle

 Located on the edge of Loch Fyne, Inveraray Castle is a neo-Gothic fortress that has been in the Dukes of Argyll family since the early 15th century and which today welcomes visitors to discover historic armour, weaponry, and artwork.